HaleTom/deeplearning.ai_notes/CNNs/notes/wk1.md

 ## Implementing one layer of a CNN

-After convolving as described above, a bias term is added to all elements and a non-linearity applied:
+After convolving as described above, a bias term is added to all elements and a non-linearity applied.

 The convolution operation is a linear function, similar to $z = Wa + b$:

 ![wk1-conv-bias-relu.png](wk1-conv-bias-relu.png)

 If a layer has $n$ filters of size $w \times h \times d$, then it has $n(whd + 1)$ parameters.
-The $+n$ is for each filter's bias term.
+The $+ n$ is because each filter has a single bias (added after the sum of products).

 No matter what size the input image is, the number of parameters remains determined by the number of filters and their size.
 This property helps reduce overfitting.